 - What you would do differently if you could go back and change anything about the year?

-- Where and how did you grow the past 12 months?
+- Where and how did you grow in the past 12 months?

 - What were the challenges you faced?
 Why did you feel challenged?

-- Are there things you want to let go and forgive from the last year?
+- Are there things you want to let go of and forgive from the last year?

 I recommend you reflect on all these questions for a moment if you can: journal on them.
 This will help to see what worked for you in the past 12 months and where you can get better next year.

-Reflecting is a critical first step that will help you live your best life.
+Reflecting is a critical first step to helping you live your best life.

 Make Your Resolutions (SMART)

-The same CNN article states that you are 10 times more likely to change you made your new year’s resolutions, compared to a group who didn’t make any resolutions.
+The same CNN article states that you are 10 times more likely to change if you made your new year’s resolutions compared to a group who didn’t make any resolutions.